OpenEvalProject/evals/manuscripts/elife-54566/v3/manuscript.md

 Because Rmin and Rmax were not measured in situ we verified the Δ[Ca2+]free with an alternative analysis that is independent of the exact values for KD, Rmin and Rmax (equation 2 in Figure 8—figure supplement 2; Langer and Rose, 2009).
 In this approach, changes in fluorescence ratio ΔR/R0 (%) are plotted versus [Ca2+]free, showing a nearly linear increase in ΔR/R0 (%) for low [Ca2+]free (see Figure 8—figure supplement 2).
 A linear fit to the region of [Ca2+]i between 0 and 193 nM indicated that a 1% increase in ΔR/RbF2 corresponded to a Δ[Ca2+]i of ~10.4 nM (R2 = 0.99, six concentrations, n = 3 repetitions).
 We measured an AP-evoked Δ[Ca2+]free of 52.5 ± 12.2 nM (Figure 8—figure supplement 2), in good support of the standard Ca2+ measurement approach.
 We analyzed the ratiometric SBFI data only using this second approach, which is standard for SBFI measurements (Langer and Rose, 2009).
 The two base calibration solutions contained (in mM): 130 K-Gluconate or Na-Gluconate, 10 KCl of NaCl, 0.3 Tris2-GTP or Na2-GTP, 10 HEPES, 4 Mg2+ATP, 10 Tris2-phospocreatine or Na2-phospocreatine, and 1.5 SBFI, pH 7.25 adjusted with Tris base.
 These two base solutions provided a range of 0–160.6 mM [Na+].
 When normalized to the ratio obtained in Na+-free solution (R0), a 1% increase in ΔR/RSBFI corresponded to a Δ[Na+]i of 0.35 mM for Δ[Na+]i between 0 and 48 mM (R2 = 0.98; eight concentrations, n = 3 repetitions, Figure 8—figure supplement 2).
 An AP evoked a Δ[Na+]i of 1.49 ± 0.2 mM (Figure 8—figure supplement 2).

-## Immunofluorescence staining
+### Immunofluorescence staining

 Following imaging experiments, the slices were fixed using 4% PFA in 0.1 M phosphate-buffered saline (PBS), pH 7.4 for 20 min and stored in 0.1 M PBS, pH 7.4 at 4°C. For triple immunohistological labeling the slices were washed three times in PBS and then incubated in a blocking solution (10% normal goat serum, 0.5% Triton X-100 in PBS) at room temperature for two hours, followed by 24 hr incubation at room temperature in the blocking solution containing primary antibodies: streptavidin Alexa-488 conjugate (1:500; Invitrogen), primary antibody for giant saccular organelle Synaptopodin (rabbit; 1:500; Sigma-Aldrich Chemie) and antibody for AIS marker: Ankyrin G (mouse; 1:100; Neuromab) or ßIV-spectrin (mouse; 1:250; Neuromab, see also Key Resources Table).
 The slices were 3x washed in 0.1 M PBS and then incubated with secondary antibodies: Alexa-555 goat anti rabbit IgG (1:500; Invitrogen) and Alexa 633 goat anti mouse IgG (1:500; Invitrogen).
 Subsequently, the slices were 3x washed in 0.1 M PBS and mounted with Vectashield mounting medium with 4,6-diamidino-2-phenylindole (DAPI; Vector Laboratories).
 Images (bit depth, 8) were collected as described previously (Hamada et al., 2016).
 To align confocal images and the Ca2+ fluorescence images of the RedShirt CCD camera (Figures 1, 2 and 4) we used the original calibrated images of the two systems.
 The maximum Ca2+ fluorescence image was calibrated within the original optical path.
 We overlaid the maximum Ca2+ fluorescence image of the RedShirt camera and the maximum projection of the streptavidin image of the neuron morphology from confocal microscopy within ImageJ and applied only a rotation translation to visually match the two images based on the AP-evoked Ca2+ signals spreading into dendrites and axons.

-## Model simulations with single compartment
+### Model simulations with single compartment

 All model simulations were performed with NEURON (v.7.5) (Hines and Carnevale, 2001).
 A single compartment was created with length and diameter dimensions of 10 µm and nseg = 10, with specific membrane capacitance of 1.0 µF cm–2, specific membrane resistance of 25 kΩ cm2 and specific axial resistivity of 150 Ω cm.
 The resting membrane potential set to –77 mV using e_pass.
 Conductance models for Ca2+ were based on the high-voltage activated (CaH) and a T-type CaV channel model (CaT) obtained from ModelDB (https://senselab.med.yale.edu/ModelDB/) (Mainen and Sejnowski, 1996).
 Ca2+ conductivity of NaV channels was modeled by including a standard ohmic Ca2+ ion mechanism with a reversal potential (eca) of +140 mV into a mathematical 8-state Na+ conductance model, computing simultaneously voltage- and time-dependence of the Ca2+ current ICa(Na) and INa based on experimentally constrained rate constants of somatodendritic and axonal INa (Schmidt-Hieber and Bischofberger, 2010).
 The kinetics of the voltage-gated conductance models was examined by fitting the current rise times with an exponential function for a –35 mV command potential, resampling the simulated traces to 20 kHz.
 The results showed that the INa in the model activated with 240 µs and ICa(Na) (0.5% conductivity ratio) with 280 µs.
 In comparison, ICaT activated with 4.88 ms and ICaH with 6.51 ms. These time constants are well in range of the experimentally determined values for the TTX- and Ni2+-sensitive components recorded at the soma (Figure 5).
 For Figure 8—figure supplement 1 we used an AP recorded from the L5 pyramidal neuron AIS at 100 kHz (threshold-to-peak, 94 mV; half-width duration of 285 µs [Hallermann et al., 2012] as the command potential in VectorPlay linked to the SEClamp function in NEURON (with Rs being infinitely small).
 Single compartmental models were run at dt of 10 µs at a nominal temperature of 33°C.

-## Model simulations with a multicompartmental model
+### Model simulations with a multicompartmental model

 Conductance-based multi-compartmental simulations were performed with an anatomically realistic reconstructed rat L5 pyramidal neuron (NeuroMorpho.Org ID: NMO_75667, Neuron Name 2014-04-01_1).
 The morphology was acquired with a confocal microscope at 2048 × 2048 pixels (1.0 µm z-steps, Leica SP8) using a 40× oil immersion objective (NA 1.3) scanning both the biocytin-streptavidin fluorescence and the ßIV-spectrin fluorescence.
 Uncompressed image stacks (~20 GB) were imported and reconstructed into Neurolucida (v.10, MBF Bioscience Inc, Germany), compartmentalized for the AIS and nodes as described previously (Hamada et al., 2016) and imported with the 3D import tool in NEURON (Carnevale and Hines, 2006).
 Multicompartmental simulations were performed to estimate the detailed ionic accumulation, concentration and diffusion in the proximal sites of the axon and match our experimental recordings as close as possible.
 Ca2+ diffusion, buffering and pump (cdp) mechanisms were implemented based on the algorithms described in the NEURON book (Chapter 9, example 9.8 in Carnevale and Hines, 2006) and on a previously published Ca2+ model (Fink et al., 2000) (available at ModelDB, accession number 125745, https://senselab.med.yale.edu/ModelDB/).
-We implemented cdp.mod (Fink et al., 2000) with the following alterations: we removed all SERCA related parameters, updated some starting values to our experimental conditions and extended the models to report not only [Ca2+]i, but also to simulate the Ca2+ indicator response ΔF/F, using the equation:F = [dye]free+ c*[Ca2++ buffer][dye]total
+We implemented cdp.mod (Fink et al., 2000) with the following alterations: we removed all SERCA related parameters, updated some starting values to our experimental conditions and extended the models to report not only [Ca2+]i, but also to simulate the Ca2+ indicator response ΔF/F, using the equation:

+$$
+F=\frac{[dye]_{free}+c*[Ca^{2+}+buffer]}{[dye]_{total}}
+$$

 With c being a constant to scale simulated ΔF/F. Because the equation was used to match the simulation to experimental data with regard to the temporal dynamics of Ca2+ extrusion, the absolute amplitude of ΔF/F was not used and c was set to a nominal value of 6.
 The different Ca2+ indicators used experimentally were implemented by adjusting the concentration of the exogenous buffer, and its known or measured KD.
 Static Ca2+ buffering properties of endogenous organelles (κs) were simulated with a TBufs of 100–400 µM and KDs of 10 µM, to mimic a κs of 10–40 (Jackson and Redman, 2003; Delvendahl et al., 2015).

-To constrain the peak Na+ conductance densities (g-Na) we injected a 3 ms square current pulse in the somatic compartment and iteratively adjusted g-Na and g-K. We varied both their peak conductance densities as well as the voltage-dependence of activation of NaV and KV channels by constraining the model AP to the experimentally recorded AP of the same neuron, with the aim to match the AP both in the V-t as well as the phase-plane dimensions recorded and simulated at 100 kHz (Figure 7c).
-To further constrain g-Na we compared the AP-evoked [Na+] with the experimental recordings using the ratiometric indicator SBFI, yielding a Δ[Na+]i of on average ~1.5 ± 0.2 mM (n = 5, imaged at 0.5 kHz; Figure 8—figure supplement 2).
+To constrain the peak Na+ conductance densities ($g-$Na) we injected a 3 ms square current pulse in the somatic compartment and iteratively adjusted $g-$Na and $g-$K. We varied both their peak conductance densities as well as the voltage-dependence of activation of NaV and KV channels by constraining the model AP to the experimentally recorded AP of the same neuron, with the aim to match the AP both in the V-t as well as the phase-plane dimensions recorded and simulated at 100 kHz (Figure 7c).
+To further constrain $g-$Na we compared the AP-evoked [Na+] with the experimental recordings using the ratiometric indicator SBFI, yielding a Δ[Na+]i of on average ~1.5 ± 0.2 mM (n = 5, imaged at 0.5 kHz; Figure 8—figure supplement 2).
 CaV channels were incorporated based on previously published models (Mainen and Sejnowski, 1996) and CaV channel conductance was separated in high- and low-voltage (T-type) activated channels and was varied between 2 and 4 pS µm–2 in the AIS, 8 and 4 pS µm–2 in the soma and ranged between 0.5 and 4 pS µm–2 in the dendrites.

-## Statistics and data availability
+### Statistics and data availability

 All statistical tests were done in GraphPad Prism 8 (version 8.1.2, GraphPad Software, Inc).
 Sample sizes for the pharmacological experiments were estimated based on the following assumptions: to observe a 50% block (based on Bender and Trussell, 2009) with 25% standard deviation (relative to mean) with a power of 0.8 and a type I error probability of 0.05, we would need a minimum of 4 paired recordings per treatment (PS Software version 3.1.6).